 Below is the monolithic architecture diagram of the Bazaarvoice platform

-The aim of the engineering team was to introduce client-side rendering.
-Have an efficient system in place to manage fast-growing data, migrate the workload to a distributed service-oriented architecture.
+The aim of the engineering team was to have an efficient system in place to manage fast-growing data, render UI on the client and migrate the workload to a distributed service-oriented architecture.

-Alright, the need for managing Bigdata & transitioning to a distributed architecture, I get it.
+The need for managing big data and transitioning to a distributed architecture is understandable.
 But why the need for client-side rendering?

 Why Client-Side Rendering?
 What were the Problems with Server-Side Rendering?